List open files.

 When available, the b function tells lsof to read device information from the kernel with the stat(2) function and build a device cache file at the indicated path.

 When available, the r function tells lsof to read the device cache file, but not update it.
 When a path argument accompanies -Dr, it names the device cache file path.
 The r function is always available when it is specified without a path name argument.
-If lsof is not running setuid-root and surrenders its setgid permission, a path name argument may accompany the r function.
+If lsof is not running setuid-root and surrenders its setgid permission, a path name argument can accompany the r function.

 When available, the u function tells lsof to attempt to read and use the device cache file.
 If it can't read the file, or if it finds the contents of the file incorrect or outdated, it will read information from the kernel, and attempt to write an updated version of the device cache file, but only to a path it considers legitimate for the lsof process effective and real UIDs.